Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds

+\begin{proof} For the scalar wave equation, the redshift estimate, integrated local energy decay, and the $r^p$ hierarchy give finite fluxes through $\mathcal I^+$ and $\mathcal H^+$ and therefore the existence of the radiation traces by the Cauchy criterion used in Theorem~\ref{thm:radiation-fields}.
+The same estimates applied to a solution with vanishing radiation data imply uniqueness, while the inverse final-state map is obtained by solving the finite-time backward problems with truncated radiation data and passing to the limit using the same uniform estimates.
+For the Maxwell field, the charge-free condition removes the stationary Coulomb kernel; the Maxwell energy and Morawetz estimates of \cite{Blue,Ander1} give the same finite-flux radiation traces, and the constraint equations propagate along the boundary.
+Combining the scalar and Maxwell maps gives the stated injective Cauchy-to-radiation map and its continuous inverse on the range. \end{proof}

-\begin{remark}[Massive scalars and the timelike channel] When $m^{2}>0$, characteristic data on $\mathcal I^{+}\cup\mathcal H^{+}$ do not by themselves give a complete asymptotic description of the Klein--Gordon component.
+\begin{remark}[Massive scalars and the timelike channel] When $m^{2}>0$, characteristic data on $\mathcal I^{+}\cup\mathcal H^{+}$ do not by themselves give a complete asymptotic description of the Klein-Gordon component.
 It is therefore natural to enlarge the future boundary to

 where $i^{+}$ denotes future timelike infinity.
-In the linear theory this reflects the long-range $r^{-1}$ term in the Regge--Wheeler potential for massive Klein--Gordon; as shown by Bachelot, the corresponding wave operators are classical at the horizon and Dollard-modified at infinity, and strong asymptotic completeness holds \cite{BachelotKG} (building on the time-dependent approach of Dimock--Kay \cite{Dimock}).
+In the linear theory this reflects the long-range $r^{-1}$ term in the Regge-Wheeler potential for massive Klein-Gordon; the corresponding wave operators are classical at the horizon and Dollard-modified at infinity, and strong asymptotic completeness holds in the cited massive scattering theory \cite{BachelotKG}, building on the time-dependent construction \cite{Dimock}.

-In our nonlinear setting we implement the $i^{+}$--channel by constructing, in addition to the characteristic radiation fields of Theorems~\ref{thm:radiation-fields} and~\ref{thm:horizon-fields}, an outgoing timelike scattering state for the scalar in the $T$--energy topology.
+In our nonlinear setting we implement the $i^{+}$-channel by constructing, in addition to the characteristic radiation fields of Theorems~\ref{thm:radiation-fields} and~\ref{thm:horizon-fields}, an outgoing timelike scattering state for the scalar in the $T$-energy topology.
 The Maxwell part (being massless) continues to admit a characteristic scattering theory on $\mathcal I^{+}\cup\mathcal H^{+}$. \end{remark}

-\paragraph{Timelike scattering state for the scalar field.} For the massive Klein--Gordon component it is natural to formulate scattering in the (nondegenerate) $T$--energy topology on the Schwarzschild foliation.
+\paragraph{Timelike scattering state for the scalar field.} For the massive Klein-Gordon component it is natural to formulate scattering in the (nondegenerate) $T$-energy topology on the Schwarzschild foliation.

 \begin{definition}[Scalar energy space] Let $m^{2}\ge 0$.
 For smooth compactly supported Cauchy data $(f,g)$ on $\Sigma_{t_0}$ we define